maevecrossan/la-luna/README.md

 #### Opportunities

-Below are the main points that arose when planning my project.
-The scores given to each opportunity were influences by the project timeframe, familiarity with the languages and frameworks used, and project scope.
+Below are the main opportunities that arose when planning my project.
+The scores given to each opportunity were influenced by the project timeframe, familiarity with the languages and frameworks used, and project scope.
+Opportunities ranked lowly are only done so under the lens of this iteration and will be rescored in future iterations.

 Opportunity | Importance | Viability/Feasibility
 ---|:---:|:---:|